unninavi/book-library-system/README.md

 Which runs client and node server concurrently. website url will be: http://localhost:3000/

-If you want to run only client side code:
+If you want to run only client side code:(which does not laod any data from data.json)

 ### cd client
-### npm run start
+### npm start

 If you want to run only server side code: